 AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on-balance sheet model in a similar way to finance leases under AASB 117 Leases.
 The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
-Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
+1 January 2019 1 July 2019 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
 Lessees will be required to remeasure the lease liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
-The lessee will 1 July 2019 liability upon the occurrence of certain events (e.g., a change in the lease term, a change in future lease
+The lessee will generally recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
+For the Group, at this stage, it is expected that at least the present value of the operating lease commitments will be brought onto the balance sheet.
+Other